-The Consortium for Early Learning Services is a non-profit corporation dedicated to providing leadership and assistance in the establishment of quality, affordable and accessible child care programs.
-Founded in 1982 and incorporated in 1987, the Consortium for Early Learning Services (CELS) was initiated through funding made available by the Riverside County Board of Supervisors, the City of Riverside, the Press-Enterprise, the Riverside Community Hospital, the City of Moreno Valley, and the Coachella Valley Association of Governments.
+The Consortium for Early Learning Services (Consortium) is a non-profit corporation dedicated to providing leadership and assistance in the establishment of quality, affordable and accessible child care programs.
+Founded in 1982 and incorporated in 1987, the Consortium was initiated through funding made available by the Riverside County Board of Supervisors, the City of Riverside, the Press-Enterprise, the Riverside Community Hospital, the City of Moreno Valley, and the Coachella Valley Association of Governments.

-Currently three local regions comprise the CELS.
+Currently four local regions comprise the Consortium.
 The Eastern Region serves the nine cities and surrounding communities of the desert area.
-The Southwestern Region serves the communities of Temecula, Murrieta, Lake Elsinore, Canyon Lake, Perris, Hemet, San Jacinto, Wildomar and surrounding communities.
+The Southwestern Region serves the communities of Temecula, Murrieta, Lake Elsinore, Canyon Lake and surrounding communities.
+Mid Region serves Beaumont, Banning, Perris, Hemet, San Jacinto, Wildomar and surrounding communities.
 The Western Region serves the cities of Riverside, Corona, Norco, Moreno Valley and surrounding communities.

-In 1992, the CELS was appointed the Local Planning Council to assist with priorities for Federal Block Grant Child Development funding in Riverside County.
-In that capacity, the CELS reviews funding, conducts needs assessments and makes recommendations based on identified priorities.
+In 1992, the Consortium was appointed the Local Planning Council to assist with priorities for Federal Block Grant Child Development funding in Riverside County.
+In that capacity, the Consortium reviews funding, conducts needs assessments and makes recommendations based on identified priorities.